From time to time I deal with people who love to bash “religion.”

 If somebody really has their heart set on picking apart my religion, and I tell ’em my religion is Jesus, they really wanna find some evidence it’s not really Jesus.
 They want to leapfrog my statement and start taking apart whatever church I’m affiliated with.
 They already know how to bash churches and organized religion, and how dare I deny them their fun by pointing to an awesome guy like Jesus?
 Meh; that’s just a smokescreen.
 What’s my real affiliation?

 Now, fair enough: I am plugged into a church.
 As all Jesus-followers should be.
 And yeah, my church believes various things.
 Though as I’ll easily point out, I don’t believe everything my church does.
 The official doctrines of the church and denomination?—I have no problem with them; if I did, I’d find another church.
 But of course that’s not everything a church believes.
 A church, after all, is its people—and people believe all sorts of stuff.
 Some of the people in my church have very different politics than mine.
 I can’t claim any affiliation to those views whatsoever.
-But I can still go to church with them: They, and I, are all trying to follow Jesus as best we can, and that’s all we have to have in common.
+But I can still go to church with these people: They, and I, are all trying to follow Jesus as best we can.
+That’s all we have to have in common.

 ’Cause ultimately those churches aren’t about Jesus.
-They’re about conforming to some ideal which the leaders, or the members, are promoting.
-They might claim Jesus is that ideal, but he’s really not.
+They’re about conforming to some ideal which the leaders or members are promoting.
+They might claim Jesus is their ideal, but he’s really not.
 As proven by the fact they don’t accept everyone… but Jesus does.
 They don’t do grace, but Jesus does.
 Their religion isn’t actually Jesus.
 Mine is.

 “My religion is Jesus” means I try to follow what Jesus teaches, and try to duplicate his character in my own life.
-Means when I read the bible, I read it through his lens, and don’t presume his lens and God’s lens are two different things; they’re the same God.
+Means when I read the bible, I read it through his lens, and don’t presume his lens and God’s lens are two different things; Jesus is the same God.
 Means when popular culture, including popular Christian culture, is going any particular way, I hold back and ask whether Jesus is going that way too.
-And if not, I stay back with him.
+If not, I stick with him.

 But “My religion is Jesus” should be the standard for everyone who imagines themselves a Christ-follower.
 He doesn’t just set the standard; he is the standard.
 He’s the author and perfector of our faith.
 He tells potential disciples, “Follow me,” and that’s exactly what we all should be doing: Following him.